Frequently Asked Questions

-Where to buy crystal bowls and what do I need for level one crystal bowls or level 2 multi?
+Where to buy crystal bowls and what do I need for level one crystal bowls or Level 2 multi?

 You need to aim for either 3 bowls in the same octave or a chakra set.
-The 3 bowls need to create harmony and dissonance. eg interval of a perfect 5th is harmonious and can be made with C & G, D & A, E and B. So one of those pairing plus one other bowl that just has to be next to one of the bowls you chose in a pair as this will be dissonant (releasing).
+The 3 bowls need to create harmony and dissonance. an eg interval of a perfect 5th is harmonious and can be made with C & G, D & A, E and B. So one of those pairing plus one other bowl just has to be next to one of the bowls you chose in a pair as this will be dissonant (releasing).
 So if you chose C & G you could have D or F or A as your dissonant bowl.

 You can select tuned to 440Hz or 432 Hz (it does not matter which but do not mix the tunings in your set of 3).
 If you can get perfect pitch that is ideal.
 Make sure the bowl you buy is not sharp or flat as it will not make such good musical intervals.

-If getting frosted singing bowls (lowest price bowls) size wise 4th octave bowls are mostly 8-10" across.
+If getting frosted singing bowls (lowest price bowls) size wise 4th-octave bowls are mostly 8-10" across.
 A and B may be 8" and rest 10", the C can be 12".
 You do not want to get a 6" C as it will be the octave above and very high pitched.

 Where can I buy a drum and what sort do I need?